databendlabs/databend/docs/doc/02-cloud/index.md

 ## Cloud-Based Design

-Databend Cloud currently uses Amazon Web Services (AWS) as its cloud provider, and is planning to add support for other cloud providers in the future.
+Databend Cloud currently uses Amazon S3 as its cloud provider, and is planning to add support for other cloud providers in the future.

 The following diagram provides a visual representation of the various layers that comprise the architecture of Databend Cloud.
 Each layer plays a critical role in enabling the functionality and performance of the cloud platform.
 By examining the architecture layers in detail, you can gain a better understanding of how Databend Cloud operates and how data flows through the system.